-Trump Replacing Secretary of State Tillerson With CIA Director Mike Pompeo
+Trump Replacing Secretary Of State Tillerson With CIA Director Mike Pompeo

 Tillerson told interviewers early on that he hadn't been looking for the job and was "stunned" to get Trump's offer — but his wife, Renda St. Clair, sold him.

-" 'I told you God's not through with you,' " as Tillerson recounted his wife's remarks.
+"'I told you God's not through with you,' " as Tillerson recounted his wife's remarks.

 Tillerson had no governmental experience; he went to work in 1975 for Exxon Co., as it was then known, as an oil production engineer.
-But, having risen to become CEO of the descendant ExxonMobil, he effectively served as a kind of head of state of his own — not only running the energy behemoth, but also conducting its foreign policy across the globe in all the places it drilled or refined or conducted other operations.
+But having risen to become CEO of the descendant ExxonMobil, he effectively served as a kind of head of state of his own — not only running the energy behemoth, but also conducting its foreign policy across the globe in all the places it drilled or refined or conducted other operations.

 That work brought Tillerson into contact with all manner of leaders, including Russian President Vladimir Putin, who awarded him Russia's Order of Friendship in 2008.
 Trump and Tillerson met with Putin and Russian Foreign Minister Sergey Lavrov in Germany in June, and then Tillerson continued follow-up negotiations with Russia until his departure from office.